 — Alex Rozier (@AlexRozier) December 28, 2014

 Below is about two minutes near the beginning of the sermon.
-There may be more of the message later.
+There may be more of the message later. (edit: these audio clips were lost during a blog move)

 At the end, just before communion and singing the last three songs, Alex Ghioni leads the request for offerings.